samfoo/spite-game/index.markdown

 ### Fake Jokers

 The extra cards with a different card-back design are "fake jokers".
-A player can earn fake jokers by:
+Players can earn fake jokers by:

+- Being the quickest to call another player's [misplay](#misplays) correctly.
+  - If the player who misplayed had any fake joker(s) in their possession at the time of misplay, these fake joker(s) shall be transferred to the player who correctly called the misplay as a reward.
+If they did not possess any fake jokers, the caller shall receive 1 fake joker from the common pile as a reward.
-- Being the quickest player to call another player's [misplay](#misplays) correctly.
-If two or more players correctly call a misplay at the same time, a coin flip or other randomisation mechanism shall be used to determine who gets the fake joker.
-However, fake jokers are not rewarded if a misplay was only called _after_ the table has reached a consensus about the validity of the play in question through discussion.
+  - If two or more players correctly call a misplay at the same time, a coin flip or other randomisation mechanism shall be used to determine who shall receive the reward.
+  - However, fake jokers are not awarded if a misplay was only called _after_ the table has reached a consensus about the validity of the play in question through discussion.
+In this case, any fake joker(s) possessed by the player who misplayed shall be returned to the common pile.
-- Going out of a round by playing a hand consisting solely of cards with the same value as the [bounty card](#the-bounty-card).
+- Going out of a round by playing a hand consisting solely of natural cards with the same value as the [bounty card](#the-bounty-card).
+  - It is a misplay to claim an incorrect number of fake joker(s) from the common pile.
+If this happens and is called out by another player, the mis-claimed fake joker(s) shall remain in (or be returned to) the common pile and do not form part of the reward that is transferred to the caller.

 Fake jokers are not part of a player's regular hand.
 A player is considered to have gone out of a round when their regular hand is exhausted, regardless of whether they still hold any fake jokers.
-Fake jokers persist across rounds until they are played or lost, at which time they are returned to the fake joker pile and may be earned by other players.
+Fake jokers persist across rounds until they are played or lost.
+Once a fake joker has been played, it shall be returned to the fake joker pile and may be earned by other players.

 Fake jokers can be played either face-up or face-down.